Learn how the TCA team brought extra power to Mosquito Creek Marina to support the new float homes and dock wiring

 As with our work wiring the marina docks, bringing extra power to Mosquito Creek Marina was a project in and of itself.
 The folks at Mosquito Creek Marina first called on us in 2010, as we had already demonstrated our expertise as marina electricians through our maintenance work at Lynnwood Marina.
 They were very gracious clients, and we were eager to tackle this multiphase project!

-The project: Providing power for the new float homes and marina docksthe new power room at mosquito creek marina in vancouver
+The project: Providing power for the new float homes and marina docks

 In parts one and two of this series, we discussed how we wired 43 float homes as well as the marina docks to support the residents living in these homes.
 All these new homes would increase the electrical demand at Mosquito Creek Marina well beyond the norm.
 This meant we would need to supply additional power to the marina in order to avoid overloading the two existing electrical rooms.
 After working closely with BC Hydro engineers and designers, we determined that adding a third electrical room would be the best course of action.
 So, that’s what the TCA Electric team set out to do!